tsoding/arena/examples/010_universal_code_wasm_x86_64/README.md

 # Expression Parser

-This example demonstrates how to write universal code that works both on WASM32 and x86_64.
+This example demonstrates how to write universal code that works both on WASM and x86_64.

 Here we implemented a classical example of parsing an AST of an expression allocating nodes in an arena so to no worry about deallocating each and individual node separately.